gopalkoduri/pypeaks/README.rst

 Important note
 ~~~~~~~~~~~~~~

-These functions expect a normalized smoothed histogram.
-It does
+The peak finding function expect a normalized smoothed histogram.
+It
-smoothing by default.
-If you want to change the smoothness, customize
+does smoothing by default.
+If you want to change the smoothness,
-the corresponding argument.
-If the data is not normalized (so that the
+customize the corresponding argument.
+If the data is not normalized (so
-area under the curve comes to 1), there is a function provided to do
+that the area under the curve comes to 1), there is a function provided
-that.
+to do that.
+If you don't get any peaks, then you probably overlooked
+this!

 Usage
 -----

-We have included an example case along with the code.
+There is an example case included along with the code.
 If you don't have
 this folder, please load your data instead.
 Or get it from
 `https://github.com/gopalkoduri/pypeaks <https://github.com/gopalkoduri/pypeaks>`_.